 The flowchart depicted in Figure 14-9 describes the process from our server receiving the data to the WFS-T data insert.
-In parallel to the process described we store the data in our local database on the PostgreSQL database server.
+In parallel to the process that hass been described we store the data in our local database on the PostgreSQL database server.